 - Wet your hair thoroughly.

 - Apply a quarter-size dollop of shampoo.
-It's the shampoo that causes build-up on hair, not conditioners, so a quarter-size will do you.
+Shampoo may cause build-up on hair, so a quarter-size will do you.
 Use less if you have short hair, more if you have very long or coarse hair.

 - Scrub your scalp for three minutes.
 It's important to spend time on the scalp, where most oils accumulate.
 And if you spend those three minutes now, you can skip the "repeat" part of your shampoo.